 Paul O. Zelinsky does not have a recognizable style, suiting his artwork and techniques to the particular nature of the illustrated book.
 He has received numerous awards including the Randolph Caldecott Medal for Rapunzel (1998) and three Caldecott honors for Hansel and Gretel (1985), Rumplestiltskin (1987), and Swamp Angel (1995).
 Today he lives and works in Brooklyn where he can be seen riding his folding bicycle.
 (Source: Official Web site: Paul O. Zelinsky)

-Some adults might find Moose’s behavior less than admirable, but in reality his behavior mirrors behavior of children.
-This is an opportunity to talk about hurt feelings, waiting your turn, temper tantrums, and saying, “thank you.”
+Some adults might find Moose’s behavior less than admirable, but in reality his behavior mirrors the behavior of children.
+The book provides an opportunity to talk about hurt feelings, waiting your turn, temper tantrums, and saying, “thank you.”
 Zebra, on the other hand, is an example of unconditional friendship.
 Certainly there is no shortage of alphabet books, but make room on your shelf for this laugh-out-loud twist on the traditional ABC book.
 (Greenwillow Books, an imprint of HarperCollins, 2012.
 ISBN: 9780060799847)